 The first part of my trip was to see the light show at Macy’s next to City Hall.
 I still have a hard time calling it Macy’s considering it was the old Wanamaker’s store since its inception.
 This beautiful grand dame of the department store industry was so much nicer when it was Wanamaker’s.

 Macy’s Center City Philadelphia-The old Wanamaker’s Department Store

-The movie “Mannequin” was shot at the store in 1986
+The movie trailer for “Mannequin” was shot at the store in 1986

 It is such a colorful program with all the lights and music.
 I love it when she says, “Farewell Frosty” to Frosty the Snowman.
 The crowds are huge and all over the main level, so if you go see it in the future get there early.
 The light show is only during the holiday season so take the special trip out to see it.
 It is only about twenty minutes long but still it is one of the things I look forward to seeing.

 This is one of the nicest shots of the show I could find online: